tarunrazdan/thirdwatch-nodejs/docs/UntagAPIApi.md

-# ThirdwatchApi.UntagAPIApi
+# thirdwatch_api.UntagAPIApi

-All URIs are relative to *https://api.thirdwatch.ai/event*
+All URIs are relative to *https://localhost/event*

 Method | HTTP request | Description
 ------------- | ------------- | -------------